kovyrin/fusion360_mpcnc_post_processor/README.md

 # Sample of issued code blocks

-## Gcode of milling with manually control spindel
+## Gcode of milling with manually control spindle

 ```G-code
 ;Fusion 360 CAM 2.0.4860